12 Illustration Styles Every Illustrator Should Know

-The Tate Museum describes the artistic term of realism like this:
+The Tate Museum describes realism as follows:

 “In its specific sense realism refers to a mid-nineteenth-century artistic movement characterized by subjects painted from everyday life in a naturalistic manner; however, the term is also generally used to describe artworks painted in a realistic almost photographic way.”

 Realism is a popular style in modern digital illustration.
 It ranges from stylized subject matter loosely representing reality to photorealism and hyperrealism, which aim to represent reality and the human form as closely as possible.
 These talented artists can capture reality either through immense detail, brilliant portrayal of emotion, or perfect accuracy in composition.